 Agility is a recreational sport in which jumps of various types can enhance the dog’s physical endurance.
 Panel jumps are a series of agility bars placed vertically, which dogs have to run and cross over.
 As for double, triple and spread jump, agility bars are spread horizontally on the racecourse and dogs need to cross them without touching the platform.

 Handlers can place spread jumps which include two or three horizontal bars placed on two upright bars and are spread with adequate distance from each other.
 In the case of double jump the bars are placed parallel or in ascending horizontal order.
 However, in the case of triple jumps bars the space between the spread of the bars are adjusted on the basis of the dog’s height.

 For practicing the panel jump, the agility bars are not placed horizontally.
 Instead, they are placed upright on the ground which the dog must cross over.
 These bars can be a set of small to medium bars depending on the size of the dog.

 Broad jump (long jump)

-Broad jump or long jump is an agility exercise which can be practiced only when the dog is confident enough about the jumps.
-In case of long jump agility training, a broad area with four or five slightly raised platforms is set up.
+Broad jump or long jump is an agility exercise that can be practiced only when the dog is confident enough about the jumps.
+In the case of long jump agility training, a broad area with four or five slightly raised platforms is set up.
 The dog must cross this entire duration without touching any of the platforms at one go.

 The length of the broad jump is however adjusted based on the height of the dog.
 The broad jump will require adequate training before practicing; otherwise, there can be a chance to incur fatal injury to the dog.
 For a smaller dog, the length of the broad jump should be built smaller.